You can be asked about the human or physical causes of climate change.

 Informal economy

 2) Some regions might be wealthier than others due to natural resources or economic activity.
-For example, in Russia, oil-rich areas such as the Yamal Peninsula have a GNI which is 25x more than some regions on the border with Georgia.
+(1 mark) For example, in Russia, oil-rich areas such as the Yamal Peninsula have a GNI which is 25x more than some regions on the border with Georgia.
+(1 mark)

 Development & Health Booklet Lesson 2